udacity/RoboND-Controls-Lab/README.md

 ```
 $ rosservice call /quad_rotor/camera_pose_type "data: 0"
 ```
-To reset the camera pose, to the default pose, you ca use the service call, or right click.
+To reset the camera pose, to the default pose, you can use the service call, or right click.

 **Setting the Camera Distance**